 4. Track, Track, Track:

 Pick a way to hold yourself accountable and be consistent.
 This could mean tracking your food on an app or website.
+With the use of Cloud Computing, users can connect to the application over the Internet, usually with a web browser on their phone, tablet or PC to track down health records.
 I’m a huge fan of My Fitness Pal, which is owned by Under Armor.
 It’s good to pay attention to what you eat and how it affects your workout.
 You might find that when you eat a lot of carbohydrates, you exhaust yourself more quickly at the studio.
 Try a banana instead of a bagel before next class.
 Considerations likes these will help you get to the next level.
 Track your liquids too.
 Make sure you stay hydrated throughout the day.
 You should be drinking at least half of your body weight in fluid ounces every day.
 Ready to really pick your workouts up a notch?
 Track your heart rate.
 With a heart rate tracking band, like the MIO Fuse, you will be able to visually analyze how hard you are working in class and what it will take for you to get to the next level.
 One of the coolest features of the Fuse band is the flashing LED colors to represent heart rate zones.
 I let the warm colors motivate me to push even harder.
 When I see blue zone, for example, I know I need to pick up my intensity.